 The MD’s laptop was her old home laptop, and while she did upgrade to Windows 10 when the free update was available, it is running a very old version of Microsoft Office Word, excel, etc which was “acquired” at some point from a well-meaning friend.
 The other PC’s being newer have differing but legitimate versions of Microsoft Office but are relatively up to date.

 Last and not least, their salesman is often out on the road and setting email frustrations aside, would like to be able to communicate via chat to the office.
 Video calling might be useful too, but not essential and certainly not worth paying extra for.

 All 5 require an email mailbox and Instant Messaging capability.
 4 out of 5 of these have legitimate versions of Microsoft Office 2016 and 2019 (Word, Excel, Outlook, etc).
 All PC’s are Windows 10

 This fits perfectly with 2 “bundles” that Microsoft offer specifically for small businesses.

-- Microsoft Office 365 Business Essentials.
+- Microsoft 365 Business Basic (formerly Office 365 Business Essentials).
 This includes email, some online storage, a product called SharePoint (which warrants an article by itself) and Microsoft Teams for chat and video confrencing.
 This is priced at £3.80 per user per month and will suit 4 users perfectly

-- For the MD, she needs an up to date (and legit) version of Word, Excel, Outlook, etc. For her Microsoft Office 365 Business Premium is the solution.
-In essence, the same as Business Essentials but with the addition of up to date versions of Microsoft Office to replace her ageing, creaking and legally dubious copy.
+- For the MD, she needs an up to date (and legit) version of Word, Excel, Outlook, etc. For her Microsoft 365 Business Standard (formerly Microsoft Office 365 Business Premium) is the solution.
+In essence, the same as Business Basic but with the addition of up to date versions of Microsoft Office to replace her ageing, creaking and legally dubious copy.
 This is priced at £9.40 per user per month

 Scenario 1 cost